Johann Rall: American Revolutionary War

-By 1776, Rall belonged to the infantry regiment of the 1st Division under General Leopold Philip de Heister and commanded a Hessian Brigade of approximately 1,200 men fighting for Great Britain in the American War of Independence.
+By 1776, Rall had joined the staff of the 1st Division under General Leopold Philip de Heister and commanded a Hessian Brigade of approximately 1,200 men fighting for Great Britain in the American War of Independence.
 He was at the battles of Long Island, White Plains, and Fort Washington, and figured prominently in the Battle of Trenton.

 On the night of December 25–26, 1776 General George Washington crossed the Delaware River with his troops on the way to Trenton, New Jersey.
 The Hessian regiments, camped in and around Trenton commanded by Rall, were attacked and soundly defeated by the American Continental Army.
+Ironically, Rall had earlier turned away a British spy who had learned of the planned American attack, reportedly because he was in the middle of a card game and did not believe the Americans would dare try to ambush his men.
+The spy settled for passing on a note, but Rall ignored it.
+The note informing the colonel of the attack was later found in his coat pocket.

 While leading his troops during the battle, Rall was mortally wounded.
 He was shot twice in the side and needed to be carried back to his headquarters set up in the house of Stacy Potts (a distinguished member of the Trenton community) where he died that night.
-Before his death he requested a formal surrender to Washington.
-The note informing the colonel of the attack was later found in his coat pocket.
+Before his death, he requested a formal surrender to Washington.

 According to local tradition, Rall is buried in an unidentified grave in the churchyard of the First Presbyterian Church on East State Street in Trenton, where an inscription is dedicated to his memory.